How to make a kids wardrobe child-friendly and clutter free

-Not all wardrobes are kid friendly.
-The doors are too hard to open, the shelves are too high or too shallow, drawers are too deep or kids can’t reach where their clothes are hanging.
+Not all kids’ wardrobes are kid friendly.
+Often, the doors are too hard to open, the shelves are too high or too shallow, drawers are too deep or kids can’t reach where their clothes are hanging.
 A part of children’s growth and development is building independence and the wardrobe is an important part of that growth, allowing them to access their toys on their own and giving them the opportunity to access their clothes so that they can dress themselves.
 For parents, having a functional kid friendly wardrobe is also essential for clutter-free living.

 So what does make a great kids wardrobe that addresses all of these factors?
 Chris from Urban Accent has loads of experience building wardrobes and was kind enough to put together some great ideas.

-Baskets & storage Bins
+Baskets & Storage Bins

 It’s amazing how much you can de-clutter by simply placing toys, clothes and other belongings into baskets or storage boxes.
 Not only do baskets and bins conveniently hide the potential mess away in a jiffy, they are a great way to make the most of limited storage space.